go-to-k/image-scanner-with-trivy/README.md

 You can configure an SNS topic to receive notifications when vulnerabilities or EOL (End of Life) OS are detected.

-The notification is sent **regardless of the `failOnVulnerability` and `failOnEol` settings**.
+The notification is sent **regardless of the `failOnVulnerability` setting**.
 This means you can receive notifications even when you don't want the deployment to fail.

 ```ts
 import { ImageScannerWithTrivy } from 'image-scanner-with-trivy';